CristianoSartini/Racetrack-path-planning-via-Reinforcement-Learning/README.md

 ## 🤔 Why **on-policy control**
 Both **off-policy** (with Weighted Importance Sampling) and **on-policy** implementations were tested.
 However:
 - Off-policy → high variance, very slow convergence.
+The agent can't reach the finish line even with 500k episodes.
 - On-policy ε-soft → more stable, episodic, converges in reasonable time.
+On-poli

 👉 For this reason, the reported results are based on the **on-policy** version.